awslabs/duvet/design/query/coverage-model-spec.md

-The implementation MUST prove that if annotation A (lines a1..a2) is immediately above annotation B (lines b1..b2) with only whitespace between them, and `is_annotation_executed(B, ...) = Executed`, then `is_annotation_executed(A, ...) = Executed`.
+The implementation MUST prove that if annotation A (lines a1..a2) is immediately above annotation B (lines b1..b2) with only whitespace, comments, or other annotations between them, and `is_annotation_executed(B, ...) = Executed`, then `is_annotation_executed(A, ...) = Executed`.

 This follows from:
 A and B resolve to the same target
-(Phase 1 walks through both),
-and if B's target is in the execution set,
+(Phase 1 walks through all three: annotations, whitespace, and comments), and if B's target is in the execution set,
 A's target is too (same target).